RifatM97/ML-group-project/README.md

 ### Code

+The dataset was downloaded from https://www.kaggle.com/c/titanic.
 You can download a copy of all the files in this repository by cloning the git repository:

 git clone https://github.com/RifatM97/ML-group-project.git